apawate/apawate.github.io/docs/status.md

 # Here's some things I'm doing:
   - Creating a Python ASCII graphics library, [GraphSCIIcs](https://github.com/apawate/graphsciics).
 Version 0.0.1 is now out, with basic support for rectangles.
 More will come soon.
 It is available via PyPI and `pip install graphsciics`.
   - Coding the [game of Set](https://github.com/apawate/Python3-Set-Game-2021) in Python (for my Computer Programming class in high school)
-    - The repo is private for now (I don't want other classmates stealing the code) but I'll make it public once I finish. *Update: Projects are graded and I also have feedback, but still can't release as of 5/7.*
+    - The repo is now **public**!
+Contribute by forking and creating a pull-request, or you can talk to me at school and I'll add you as a contributor (if you are also a Lynbrook student).
     - Currently, I'm trying to make it multiplayer in real-time over the internet, which is hard.
 There's one bug which keeps popping up - I almost have it squashed, but it still appears under some circumstances...
   - Working on software for my robotics team, [@Team846](https://github.com/Team846)
   - Slowly improving my [**ASCII Hangman**](https://github.com/apawate/ascii-hangman) game